-When the average monthly cost of groceries to feed a household is $1,166.40 [source], it’s no wonder that making three healthy meals a day is beyond the reach of so many Maryland families.
+As inflation and the rising costs of food, housing, and utilities continue to impact everyday Marylanders, it’s no wonder that making three healthy meals a day is beyond the reach of so many families.
 And according to our Maryland Hunger Map, approximately two million Marylanders are at risk of food insecurity, which means one in three people may be forced to choose between putting food on the table or paying other bills.

 At the Maryland Food Bank, we recognize that food alone will not solve hunger.
 We know that we must address the underlying root cause issues that stem from a lack of economic stability.